Last updated: October 8, 2020.

 - Understanding Symptoms.
 Each resident must assess themselves daily for COVID-19 symptoms.
 A list of COVID-19 symptoms can be found on the BC COVID-19 self-assessment tool or Support App.

 - Self-Assessing.
-A resident who is ill or believes they have COVID-19 symptoms or exposure to COVID-19 must complete the BC COVID-19 self-assessment tool or through the BC COVID-19 Support App for their iOS or Android device.
+A resident who is ill or believes they have COVID-19 symptoms or have experienced exposure to COVID-19 must complete the BC COVID-19 self-assessment tool (or use the BC COVID-19 Support App – iOS or Android).
 Residents must follow any instructions provided by the BC self-assessment tool or Support App.

 - Getting Tested.
 If the BC self-assessment tool, the BC COVID-19 Support App or a health professional recommends that a resident get tested for COVID-19, or self-isolate they must do so immediately.
 Testing is available at the locations indicated on the British Columbia COVID-19 Collection Centres webpage.